firebird631/siis/README.md

 Disclaimer
 ----------

-The authors are not responsible of the losses on your trading accounts you will made using SiiS Revisited, nethier of the data loss, corruption, computer crash or physicial dommages on your computers or on the cloud you uses.
+The authors are not responsible of the losses on your trading accounts you will made using SiiS, nethier of the data loss, corruption, computer crash or physicial dommages on your computers or on the cloud you uses.

 The authors are not responsible of the loss due to the lack of the security of your systems.